-The Project would temporarily impact approximately 0.14 acre of aquatic habitat.
-The Project would also result in approximately 0.06 acre of permanent impacts.
-Restoring disturbed locations after construction ends to preconstruction conditions as detailed in Project Feature BIO-11 would reestablish the baseline aquatic and riparian habitat values for the shrimp within one year of Project completion.
+The Project will temporarily impact 0.14 acre of aquatic habitat.
+The Project will also result in 0.06 acre of permanent impacts.
+Restoring disturbed locations after construction ends to preconstruction conditions as detailed in Project Feature BIO-11 will reestablish the baseline aquatic and riparian habitat values for the shrimp within one year of Project completion.

-Based on the above, Caltrans anticipates that compensatory mitigation for the CFS would not be required.
-Caltrans would incorporate the general Project Features BIO-1 through BIO-12 listed in Table 2-2 and AMMs, below.
-With the implementation of Project Features and AMMs for the CFS, the impact would be less than significant.
+Based on the above, Caltrans anticipates that compensatory mitigation for the CFS will not be required.
+Caltrans will incorporate the general Project Features BIO-1 through BIO-12 listed in Table 2-2 and AMMs, below.
+With the implementation of Project Features and AMMs for the CFS, the impact will be less than significant.